-- The gate must be level and be able to freely swing on its hinges.
+- The gate must be aligned with the opener and able to freely swing on its hinges.

-- If there is any damaged or worn hardware, it needs to be replaced or repaired.
+- If there is any damaged or worn hardware, it needs to be replaced or repaired beforehand.

-Position the gate opener near the center line of the gate.
-This will keep the gate from twisting and flexing so much when the opener has been activated.
+Position the gate opener near the centerline of the gate.
+Thus keeping the gate from twisting and flexing a lot when the opener is activated.

 3. Install the Gate’s Post Bracket Assembly

-The post bracket assembly will set a clearance between the gate and the gate opener.
-Assemble your post bracket assembly then connect it to the rear mount of the gate opener.
+The post bracket assembly will set clearance between the gate and the gate opener.
+Set up your post bracket assembly, then connect it to the rear mount of the gate opener.

-Connect your gate bracket to the front mount of the gate opener, and, the gate in the open position and the opener arm completed retracted, adjust the gate bracket and the post bracket assembly until the opener is completely level.
+Connect your gate bracket to the front mount of the gate opener, the gate in the open position, and the opener arm completed retracted, then adjust the gate bracket and the post bracket assembly until the opener is entirely leveled.